YosysHQ/picorv32/README.md

 sources.
 Run `make download-tools` to download the sources to `/var/cache/distfiles/` once in advance.

-*Note: This instructions are for git rev 1b80cbe (2010-04-01) of riscv-gnu-toolchain.*
+*Note: These instructions are for git rev 1b80cbe (2018-01-31) of riscv-gnu-toolchain.*

 Linking binaries with newlib for PicoRV32